 based on existing ID column, you need to keep those 2 synchronized.

-or add that column to the appropriate INSERT
+or add that column to the appropriate INSERT and UPDATE statements in

 your code.